tayvs/typed-future/README.md

 The second one is not represented in type.

 ### Pure Future??
-You can create instance of `PureFuture` which is aliase for `TypedFuture[T, Nothing]`.
+You can create instance of `PureFuture` which is aliases for `TypedFuture[T, Nothing]`.
 It used to show that TypedFuture have no expected error.

 ### How to get an instance
 Because TypedFuture is a wrapper it could be instantiated using existing Future or using "pure" values.